What is “positive ageing”?

 What does "age-friendly city" mean?

-An age-friendly city makes life easier and better for older people.
-It does this by designing policies, services and programs that focus on the needs of older adults.
-In such a city, older people can live safely, easily use buildings and services, enjoy safe and welcoming outdoor spaces, and feel part of the community.
+An age-friendly city makes life easier and better for people as they age.
+It does this by designing age-inclusive policies, services and programs.
+In such a city, residents can live safely, easily use buildings and services, enjoy safe and welcoming outdoor spaces, and feel part of the community.

-Whitehorse City Council promotes an age-friendly community where the physical, social and mental wellbeing of older people are promoted and strengthened.
+Whitehorse City Council promotes an age-friendly community, promoting and strengthening the physical, social, and mental wellbeing of all as we age.

-Council values the many older people who live, work, study, and volunteer within the municipality, and encourages older people’s contributions and participation in the day-to-day life of the community.
+Council values the many people aged 50+ who live, work, study, and volunteer within the municipality, and encourages all individual’s contributions and participation in the day-to-day life of the community.

-A wide range of initiatives, partnership opportunities, services, facilities and activities are provided for older people by Council, including:
+A wide range of initiatives, partnership opportunities, services, facilities and activities are provided by Council, including:

 How will my feedback be used to help expand Council’s Positive Ageing service?

-Your opinions and suggestions are vital to help expand our Positive Ageing service.
-Here’s how well incorporate your feedback into our decision-making process:
+Your opinions and suggestions are vital to help inform our Positive Ageing service.
+Here’s how we’ll incorporate your feedback into our decision-making process:

 • We’ll analyse all feedback to better understand common themes, needs, and ideas.
 This will highlight what matters most to our community about positive ageing.